alchemy-swift/alchemy/README.md

 }
 ```

 Finally, request the endpoint from your client.
-The request properties are automatically put in the right place and the `[TodoDTO]` response type is automatically parsed from the server response.
+The request properties are automatically put in the query because of the `@URLQuery` wrappers and the `[TodoDTO]` response type is automatically parsed from the server's response.
 ```swift
 // MyProject/iOS/TodosView.swift
 import PapyrusAlamofire